g-mcb/voltage./readme.md

 This is still a bit rough, so stay with us!
 This is an unblocked games site in the making.

-### Usage:

-After customizing the template according to your preferences, your unblocked games site is ready for use.
-Users can navigate through the site, play games, and enjoy the content.

 ### Contributing:

-If you have any suggestions for improvements or would like to contribute and add games (or a proxy??),
+If you have any suggestions for improvements or would like to contribute and add games, a better chat system, a proxy, etc., please look at

 ### License: